vamkak/Self_Study-Model_Project_Setup/Project_setup.md

 Firstly, by creating a custom Python package for project-wide variables, functions, and classes, then they are available for not only notebooks, but also for, say, custom data engineering or report-generation scripts that may need to be run from time to time.
 This is especially relevant if installed into a project's data science environment (say, using `conda` environments), and I would consider this to be the biggest advantage to creating a custom Python package for the project.

 Secondly, we gain a single reference point for custom code.
 Mentally, if anything, a single reference point for code makes things easier to manage.
 We can also perform proper code review on the functions without having to worry about digging through the unreadable JSON blobs that Jupyter notebooks are under-the-hood.
 (Thankfully, we also have [`nbdime`](https://github.com/jupyter/nbdime) to help us with this!)

-## Conclusions

-I have to admit that I went back-and-forth many, many times over the course over a few months before I finally coalesced on this project structure.
-It's taken repeated experimentation on new projects and modifying existing ones to reach this point.
-My hope is that this organizational structure provides some inspiration for your project.

-Perhaps you disagree with me, that this structure isn't the best.
-I'd love to hear your rationale for a different structure; there may well be inspiration that I could borrow!